Gitesh08/codetip-generator/README.md

 ## 💡 Today's Tip

-- **Pro Tip:**  Before wrestling a bug for hours,  **`git commit -m "WIP: About to unleash the kraken"`**.
-You'll thank your past self (and possibly your future self's therapist) later.
-(Seriously, version control is your friend.
-Even if that friend is a slightly sarcastic, commit-obsessed time traveler.)
+- **Comment your code like you're explaining it to a grumpy, sleep-deprived colleague at 3 AM.
+Clarity saves debugging headaches (and maybe your sanity).**

 ---

-### 📅 Last Updated: 2025-02-02 08:18
+### 📅 Last Updated: 2025-02-02 16:18

 Keep coding, keep improving, and don't forget to laugh along the way!
 Want to contribute or suggest tips?
 Open an issue or pull request!